parallaxinc/propgcc/demos/c3files/README.txt

 The ls command will list out the file names in the root directory or any subdirectories that are included in the command line.
 A long directory listing is obtained by using the -l option, such as "ls -l".
+The ll command can be used insted of ls -l.

 The following shows examples of how the commands can be used.